phlppnhllngr/phlppnhllngr.github.io/content/devops/kubernetes/Setup.md

   - containerd oder dockerd wählbar
     - *[dockerd] allows Rancher Desktop to function as a drop-in replacement for Docker Desktop in many cases*
     - *You cannot run both Docker Desktop and Rancher Desktop (in dockerd mode) simultaneously*
-  - 8GB+ RAM, 4+ CPUs
+  - 8GB RAM, 4 CPUs
   - derzeit (03/22) kein Corporate-Proxy-Support (<https://github.com/rancher-sandbox/rancher-desktop/issues/4013>)
   - <https://github.com/rancher-sandbox/rancher-desktop> <img loading="lazy" src="https://img.shields.io/github/stars/rancher-sandbox/rancher-desktop?style=flat-square">
   - <https://docs.rancherdesktop.io/>
 - **minikube**
-  - *Like kind, minikube is a tool that lets you run Kubernetes locally. runs a single-node Kubernetes cluster on your personal computer*
+  - *Like kind, minikube is a tool that lets you run Kubernetes locally. runs a ~~<mark>single-node</mark>~~ Kubernetes cluster on your personal computer* (mittlerweile wohl auch <mark>Multi-Node</mark> möglich)
   - *Minikube is the officially supported way to run Kubernetes locally on macOS, <mark>Windows</mark>, or Linux.
 Furthermore, it is the only tool that is a drop-in replacement for Docker Desktop.* (<https://matt-rickard.com/docker-desktop-alternatives/>)
   - *Ansatz: Es wird eine VM [Windows: HyperV oder VirtualBox] erzeugt, die im Wesentlichen ein K8s-Cluster mit einer Node ist.*
   - *test local cluster setup where master processes and worker processes run on one node*
   - *node runs in virtual box*
   - *installs kubectl and docker runtime*
+  - 2GB RAM, 2 CPUs, 20GB HDD, Docker Desktop nicht notwendig
   - CLI commands
     - addons
       - *minikube includes a set of built-in addons that can be enabled, disabled and opened in the local Kubernetes environment.*